 Yes, reports about harm can be made anonymously.
 There is no requirement to provide your name or contact details when reporting harm or a risk of harm.

-If you choose to provide your name and telephone number, RHRA staff will follow up with you in the event more information is required and to provide information on what action the RHRA took to look into the matter.
+If you choose to provide your name and telephone number, RHRA staff will follow up with you in the event more information is required.

-If an inspection is conducted, a copy of the draft inspection report is provided to the retirement home, and the operator has 10 business days to respond to the findings.
+If an inspection is conducted, a copy of the draft inspection report is provided to the retirement home, and the operator has up to 10 business days to respond to the findings.

-The final inspection report, which does not contain confidential information, is posted on the RHRA’s Public Register and in the retirement home.
+The final inspection report, which does not contain confidential information, is posted on the RHRA’s Retirement Home Database and in the retirement home.